monadplus/dotfiles/nvim/README.md

 __Duplicates entries on `coc`__

 Try `:CocList services` and see if only one service is running.
 In my case, multiple servers where running.
 I fixed it by removing `python` from `coc-settings.json` since `coc-jedi` was somehow registered (coc-rust-analyzer does the same)

+__pipenv + ultisnippets__

+Ultisnippets uses python3 which is not found in the correct folder inside the pipenv shell.

+Solution: `pipenv install pynvim`